 Whenever patients are treated or examined, medical waste is generated.

 Most medical waste is not hazardous and not regulated.
 A medical practice generates the same type of waste and same quantity as a typical office of the same size.
 This is material like wastepaper, packaging materials, and food and beverage containers.
 This waste can be collected and disposed of in the same way that waste at other offices.
 In waste management circles, this is called Municipal Solid Waste (MSW).
-Over 80 percent of the waste from a medical practice falls into this category.
+For most medical practices, over 80 percent of the waste falls into this category.

 The reason you want to put as much of your waste into the MSW stream as possible is the cost of disposal is an order of magnitude lower than the cost of disposing of the hazardous waste streams.